Vera Bradley (NASDAQ:VRA) Issues FY 2023 Earnings Guidance

+Vera Bradley (NASDAQ:VRA – Get Rating) last posted its quarterly earnings data on Wednesday, June 8th.
+The textile maker reported ($0.19) EPS for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.03).
+Vera Bradley had a net margin of 2.46% and a return on equity of 4.74%.
+The company had revenue of $98.50 million for the quarter, compared to analyst estimates of $109.87 million.
+During the same period in the prior year, the company earned ($0.05) EPS.
+The company’s revenue was down 9.7% compared to the same quarter last year.
+Equities research analysts predict that Vera Bradley will post 0.42 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Citigroup Inc. raised its holdings in shares of Vera Bradley by 11.4% during the 1st quarter.
-Citigroup Inc. now owns 21,227 shares of the textile maker’s stock valued at $163,000 after buying an additional 2,170 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its stake in shares of Vera Bradley by 13.1% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 21,809 shares of the textile maker’s stock valued at $167,000 after purchasing an additional 2,524 shares during the period.
-Engineers Gate Manager LP lifted its position in shares of Vera Bradley by 48.3% during the first quarter.
-Engineers Gate Manager LP now owns 18,369 shares of the textile maker’s stock worth $141,000 after purchasing an additional 5,985 shares in the last quarter.
-American Century Companies Inc. acquired a new stake in Vera Bradley during the 1st quarter valued at $80,000.
-Finally, Guggenheim Capital LLC lifted its holdings in Vera Bradley by 42.3% in the 1st quarter.
-Guggenheim Capital LLC now owns 42,572 shares of the textile maker’s stock worth $326,000 after buying an additional 12,646 shares in the last quarter.
-70.79% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of VRA.
+Citigroup Inc. boosted its holdings in Vera Bradley by 11.4% in the 1st quarter.
+Citigroup Inc. now owns 21,227 shares of the textile maker’s stock worth $163,000 after acquiring an additional 2,170 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its holdings in Vera Bradley by 13.1% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 21,809 shares of the textile maker’s stock worth $167,000 after acquiring an additional 2,524 shares during the period.
+Engineers Gate Manager LP boosted its holdings in Vera Bradley by 48.3% in the 1st quarter.
+Engineers Gate Manager LP now owns 18,369 shares of the textile maker’s stock worth $141,000 after acquiring an additional 5,985 shares during the period.
+American Century Companies Inc. purchased a new position in Vera Bradley in the 1st quarter worth approximately $80,000.
+Finally, Guggenheim Capital LLC boosted its holdings in Vera Bradley by 42.3% in the 1st quarter.
+Guggenheim Capital LLC now owns 42,572 shares of the textile maker’s stock worth $326,000 after acquiring an additional 12,646 shares during the period.
+Institutional investors and hedge funds own 70.79% of the company’s stock.

 Vera Bradley Company Profile (Get Rating)